sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 3. Power on the Atari 16/32 computer.

-4. The Booster app will automatically start in **Factory (Fabric) mode**, showing the following message on screen:
+4. The Booster app will automatically start in **Factory (Fabric) mode**, the green LED of the Pico W on, and showing the following message on screen:

    ![Booster Factory Mode step 1](/sidecartridge-multidevice/assets/images/BOOSTER-FABRIC-1.png)